-But I’m glad they’re safe!posted about 4 years ago
+But I’m glad they’re safe!posted over 4 years ago

-I’m really not surprised…because lately they’ve gotten expensive out the yin yang.posted about 4 years ago
+I’m really not surprised…because lately they’ve gotten expensive out the yin yang.posted over 4 years ago

 Are they a publicly traded company?

-omg i woulda died i love american apparel tht would have like seriously sucked im suprised though becuse they have stores everywhere i just dont get itposted over 3 years ago
+omg i woulda died i love american apparel tht would have like seriously sucked im suprised though becuse they have stores everywhere i just dont get itposted about 4 years ago

-i think i’m one of the few people that’s still doesn’t understand this brand and so could care less if they went away. too pricey for too plain.posted over 3 years ago
+i think i’m one of the few people that’s still doesn’t understand this brand and so could care less if they went away. too pricey for too plain.posted about 4 years ago

 There’s an American Apparel 50% off sale at Hautelook.com for the next 35 hours or so.
-This is probably the only time I’d consider buying from the company.posted over 3 years ago
+This is probably the only time I’d consider buying from the company.posted about 4 years ago